-A few of my favorites include Laduree for macaroons, Pizza Paradisco, Blue Bottle Coffee or Bluestone Lane for a quick caffeine fix, Baked and Wired for cupcakes (read about here), Boulangerie Christophe for quick French fare like sandwiches, quiche, croissants, and pastries.
+A few of my favorites include Laduree for macaroons, Pizza Paradisco, Blue Bottle Coffee or Grace Street Coffee Roasters for a quick caffeine fix, Baked and Wired for cupcakes (read about here), Boulangerie Christophe for quick French fare like sandwiches, quiche, croissants, and pastries.
 Stay here for dinner or head back over to 14th street by Logan Circle to hit any spots you missed on day 1 of your 3 days in Washington DC.

 I hope this 3 day Washington DC itinerary helps map out your time and decide what sights to see.
 Between the national monuments, museums, and charming Georgetown, you'll quickly discover this is a place that warrants more than one visit.

 Share the love and save this post on Pinterest!

 3 Day Washington DC Itinerary

 Do you have a favorite tourist sight or activity that should be included on this 3 day Washington DC itinerary?
 Let me know in the comments below!

 Last Updated on November 24, 2021 by Ashley Friemel